 Key insight: Detection without investigation support doesn't solve the publisher's actual problem.

-The path from detection to action wasn't straightforward.
-While our integrity checks successfully identified potential misconduct, publishers were still spending days investigating issues, switching between multiple tools, and manually tracking their progress.
-Our journey to solve this began with a collaborative design sprint that brought fresh perspectives to the problem, followed by intensive design work to transform initial concepts into scalable solutions.
+The path from detection to action was not obvious.
+Our integrity checks successfully identified potential misconduct, but publishers were still spending days investigating issues, switching between multiple tools, and manually tracking their progress.
+We began with a collaborative design sprint to reframe the problem, then moved into intensive design work across three phases to turn those concepts into shipped solutions.

-Through this process, we discovered that effective actionability isn't just about adding buttons or features - it's about understanding the complex decision-making process publishers go through when investigating integrity issues, and creating tools that support each step of that journey.
+Through this process, we discovered something that shaped the rest of the work: effective actionability was not about adding buttons or features.
+It was about understanding how publishers think when they investigate, and building tools that support each step of that thinking.

 Rather than rushing to solutions, we adopted a collaborative design sprint that brought fresh perspectives to the problem.
 With backing from our CTO and Product VP, we assembled a focused team to explore how we could transform Integrity Manager from a detection tool to an investigation platform.